githubsahuja/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

+This report has been generated as part of Project 1 for the Course 5 - Reproducible Research.

 ## Loading and preprocessing the data

+The dataset for this project can be downloaded from the url provided.
+The following code looks for the csv file in the working directory.
+If the file is found it loads the csv into a data-frame and if the file is not found it downloads the data from the web, unzips and then loads the csv into a data-frame.
+As part of reading the data we also specify the classes of the columns this makes it easier for later processing.

 ```r
 #Check whether file exists in the working directory